EBI-Metagenomics/mgnify-ebi-2021/docs/source/qc.rst

 multiqc and the -o allows us to set the output directory for this summarised report.

-|image2|\  Now on your **local** computer, open the summary report from
+|image2|\  Now on your computer on the left hand bar, select the folder icon called 'Files'
-MultiQC.
-To do so, go to your browser, and use ``File -> Open File``.
-Use the file navigator to select the following file
+Navigate to Home --> Data --> Quality --> files --> multiqc_results

-  /home/training/Data/Quality/files/multiqc_results/multiqc_report.html
+  Click on file 'multiqc_report.html' which should open in the browser

 |image6|\